BlockDevsUnited/l-earn/Lessons/English/L_EARN/L1:Intro_To_Polkadot_L-EARN.md

 ### Study This Lesson

 ### Get Verified
-You can get verified on brightID. https://brightid.gitbook.io/brightid/getting-verified
+Get verified on brightID. https://brightid.gitbook.io/brightid/getting-verified

 ### Schedule a Test
 To schedule a test simply ask in our telegram group.

 Testing at the moment is done manually in our Telegram groups.
 A tester will have a conversation with you, ask you questions, and ask you to complete exercises to prove you have learned the material.

-## Tests
+## Take the test

-Every lesson includes a test or trial at the end.
-Learners must pass this test to earn DOT.
-First you must study a lesson, and when you are ready you can take a test.
+Pass the test and earn DOT!

-A test is available for this lesson.
+If you have any questions or doubts, refer to the instructions above or ask for help in the community channels.